Colorado Teacher Salary

 There are a number of ways you can increase your teaching salary, including advanced education, leading extracurriculars and pursuing advanced certifications or meeting performance benchmarks.

-How Much Do Similar Professions Make in Colorado?
+How Much do Similar Professions Make in Colorado?

 CO teacher salaries are comparable to or even higher than many other fields that require a bachelor's or master's degree.
-Plus, teachers usually work just 180-190 days each year—compared to 260 work days a year in most other fields.
+Plus, teachers usually work about 180-190 days each year—compared to 260 work days a year in most other fields.

 Compare average salaries and work days across the state (5):